FlippieHacks/EvilPortalLogsExtractor/README.md

 You can now **run** the scripts by using the **command** "./Extract.sh", "./ExtractPasswords.sh" or "./ExtractMails.sh" Or just by **double-clicking** the .sh files in the folder you put them.
+DON'T forget to **change the folder path** in each one of them.
+It needs to lead to the folder where you have your log.txt file(s)

 1. *Extract.sh* : will extract **username and password**